DATA PROTECTION POLICY

 Special Categories of Personal Data – Personal Data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade-union membership, and the Processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person's sex life or sexual orientation.

 Supervisory Authority – means an independent public authority which is established by a Member State pursuant to the GDPR.
 In the UK the Supervisory Authority is the Information Commissioner’s Office (ICO).

 Third Party – a natural or legal person, public authority, agency or body other than the Data Subject, Data Controller, Data Processor and persons who, under the direct authority of the Data Controller or Data Processor, are authorised to process Personal Data.

 An adequacy decision

 The European Commission can and does assess third countries, a territory and/or specific sectors within third countries to assess whether there is an appropriate level of protection for the rights and freedoms of natural persons.
 In these instances no authorisation is required for the transfer of Personal Data.

 Countries that are members of the European Economic Area (EEA) but not of the EU are accepted as having met the conditions for an adequacy decision.

-A list of countries that currently satisfy the adequacy requirements of the Commission are published in the Official Journal of the European Union. http://ec.europa.eu/justice/data-protection/international-transfers/adequacy/index_en.htm
+A list of the other countries that currently satisfy the adequacy requirements of the Commission can be found here https://commission.europa.eu/law/law-topic/data-protection/international-dimension-data-protection/adequacy-decisions_en

 Binding corporate rules

-Trinity may adopt approved binding corporate rules for the transfer of Personal Data outside the EU.
+Trinity may adopt approved binding corporate rules for the transfer of Personal Data outside the EU or the UK.
 This requires submission to the relevant Supervisory Authority for approval of the rules that Trinity is seeking to rely upon.